georgeadamson/postcss-merge-selectors/README.md

 [![NPM Version][npm-img]][npm]

-[PostCSS] plugin that merges selectors when their rule bodies are equivalent.

-It is useful when generated CSS repeats the same declarations under different selectors and you want a smaller, tidier stylesheet.
+[PostCSS] plugin to combine selectors that have equivalent rules.
+It can be configured to only merge rules whose selectors match specific filters, for when you want to be tidy without letting it loose on the whole stylesheet.

 [PostCSS]: https://postcss.org/
 [npm-img]: https://img.shields.io/npm/v/postcss-merge-selectors.svg
 [npm]: https://www.npmjs.com/package/postcss-merge-selectors

-## Example

-Input:
+Before:

 ```css
 .foo { top: 0; }